 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Independent auditor's report to the members of Western Power Distribution (East Midlands) plc
+6.2 Independent auditor's report to the Gas and Electricity Markets Authority (the "Regulator") and to Western Power Distribution (South West) plc (the "Company")

-We have audited the financial statements of Western Power Distribution (East Midlands) plc for the year ended 31 March 2017 which comprise the Profit and Loss account, the Statement of comprehensive income, the Statement of changes in equity, the Balance sheet, the Statement of cash flows, and the related Notes 1 to 25.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 101 'Reduced Disclosure Framework'.
+We have audited the Regulatory Accounts of the Company for the year ended 31 March 2017 which comprise the profit and loss account, the statement of comprehensive income, the statement of changes in equity, the balance sheet, the statement of cash flows and the related Notes 1 to 26.
+The financial reporting framework that has been applied in their preparation is Standard Condition 44 of the Distribution Licence ("the Regulatory Licence") and accounting policies set out on pages 42 through to 47.

-This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made, on terms that have been agreed, solely to the Company and the Regulator in order to meet the requirements of Standard Condition 44 of the Regulatory Licence.
+Our audit work has been undertaken so that we might state to the Company and the Regulator those matters that we have agreed to state to them in an independent auditor's report, in order (a) to assist the Company to meet its obligation under the Regulatory Licence to procure such a report and (b) to facilitate the carrying out by the Regulator of its regulatory functions, and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Regulator, for our audit work, for this report or for the opinions we have formed.

-Respective responsibilities of directors and auditors
+Respective responsibilities of the Regulator, the Directors and Auditor

-As explained more fully in the Directors' responsibilities statement (set out on page 27), the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Directors' Responsibilities Statement, the directors are responsible for the preparation of the Regulatory Accounts and for their fair presentation in accordance with the basis of preparation and accounting policies as set out in the notes to the Regulatory Accounts.
+Our responsibility is to audit and express an opinion on the Regulatory Accounts in accordance with International Standards on Auditing (UK and Ireland), except as stated in the 'Scope of the audit of the Regulatory Accounts' below, and having regard to the guidance contained in Audit 05/03 'Reporting to Regulators of Regulated Entities'.
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the audit of the financial statements
+Scope of the audit of the Regulatory Accounts

-An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the Company's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the directors; and the overall presentation of the financial statements.
-In addition, we read all the financial and non-financial information in the Annual report to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially incorrect with, the knowledge acquired by us in the course of performing the audit.
+An audit involves obtaining evidence about the amounts and disclosures in the Regulatory Accounts sufficient to give reasonable assurance that the Regulatory Accounts are free from material misstatement, whether caused by fraud or error.
+This includes an assessment of: whether the accounting policies are appropriate to the Company's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the directors; and the overall presentation of the Regulatory Accounts.
+In addition, we read all the financial and non-financial information, being the Strategic report, Corporate Governance report, Directors report and Statement on link between directors' pay and standards of performance in the annual report to identify material inconsistencies with the audited Regulatory Accounts.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.